pacc-repo/catch2-amlg/README.md

 ## Catch2 Amalgamated

-This repository contains amalgamated version of Catch2 for easy use with [pacc](https://github.com/PoetaKodu/pacc).
+This repository contains an amalgamated version of Catch2 for easy use with [pacc](https://github.com/PoetaKodu/pacc).

 ## Installation and usage